Our Veterinarian

 Our Technician

 Chelsea Barnes, RVT.
 My name is Chelsea and I have been in the field about 10 years but I’ve been a registered vet tech for 5 years.
-I have 6 cats, 2 big fluffy Bernese mountain dogs, and an axolotl named Sweet Tart.
-I have a baby boy who has been keeping me busy for the last 2 years.
+I have a small herd of cats, 2 big fluffy Bernese mountain dogs, an axolotl named Sweet Tart, and a new German Shepherd puppy.
+I have a toddler (aka The Boss) who has been keeping me busy for the last 2 years.
 I have worked in all kinds of hospitals ranging from shelter medicine to emergency medicine.
 In my free time, when I’m not being a mom, I enjoy reading, listening to podcasts and music, watching movies, and learning how to knit and crochet, among other various crafty things.
 I love spending time with my family and friends as much as possible.

 Our Staff